 Time is important for executives.
 If you were given a specific schedule to present, be courteous and finish your presentation within the allotted time.
 You don’t want to be cut off or miss the chance to hear feedback because the CEO has to run off to another meeting.
 Be concise with your points and avoid being repetitive.
 These are just a few things you can try:

-- While preparing your presentation, review your content and trim out points that deviate from the main message.
+- Review your content and trim out points that deviate from the main message.

-- Be mindful of having as little text on your slides as possible.
-To keep your PowerPoint deck from bloating to 50 slides or more, illustrate key points using visuals and graphs.
+- Keep your PowerPoint deck from becoming 50 slides or more, illustrate key points using visuals and graphs.

-- Rehearse your entire presentation with a timer going.
+- Rehearse your entire presentation with a timer.
 Make sure you end with a few minutes left for questions.

 - If you can, come to the venue a few minutes ahead of schedule.
 Set up your PowerPoint deck before anyone else arrives, so you don’t have to waste time sorting out any technical difficulties.